FRAMEWORK

 Compounding

-The persistent foundation.
+The kernel of the operating model.
 Plain text files at the root of your workspace, read by every harness at every session start.
 Seven layers, each a discipline:

 1. Identity